slerman12/BrokenWisdoms-V2-in-progress/7-Disproof.md

 #### (2) Student's negligence.

-Suppose I didn’t do something they suggested, requested, or required of me, that I could've. ([False, but assume true](#slavery-or-impossible)).
+Suppose I didn’t do something they suggested, requested, or required of me, that I still could've in context. ([False, but assume true](#slavery-or-impossible)).

 #### (3) PhD student handbook.